Is tanzanite a precious gemstone?

 How durable is tanzanite?

-Tanzanite has a similar hardness to an emerald, but is less brittle.
+One of Tanzanite’s properties is that it has a similar hardness to an emerald, but is less brittle.
 In order to preserve its beauty, simple precautions should be taken, such as avoiding wearing tanzanite during activities that inflict excessive wear and tear.
-Tanzanite is ideally suited for occasion wear in dress rings, earrings and necklaces.
+Tanzanite is ideally suited for occasion wear in dress rings, earrings, and necklaces.

 When will the supply of tanzanite run out?